avivl/cloud-sre-agent/docs/ENVIRONMENTS.md

 # Multi-Environment Guide

-This guide outlines strategies for managing the Gemini SRE Agent across different environments, such as development, staging, and production.
+This guide outlines strategies for managing the Cloud SRE Agent across different environments, such as development, staging, and production.
 Proper environment management ensures consistency, reduces risks, and streamlines promotion workflows.

 ## 1. Environment Definitions